NanoNero1/wemapDigitalTwin/Readme.md

-### Known Problems:
+### Developer Notes for troubleshooting common issues:

+- When there is an error (especially if it's a memory error) it's worth it to re-run the script and sometimes it works on the second or third try.

-- sometimes you can run out of memory so it's best to run this alone and close other applications
+- To help with avoiding running out of memory it's best to run this script alone and close all other applications

+- Actually nerfstudio uses different coordinates than colmap.
+It also swaps the axes around like (x,-z,y).
+TODO